jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 A richly lived life full of tragedy and triumph is how you develop your "brand voice".

 Your brand voice is what makes your writing unique and allows you to stand out despite out.
-You don't have to be highly skilled if you write authentically and from your life.
+You don't need a high level of skill if you write authentically and from your life.

 Your age doesn’t matter but your experience does.
 If you want to connect with your audience, you need life experience.

-You don't need to be an expert.
+Expertise is not necessary.
 You don't even need to have a lot of things figured out.
 But you need to have a range of experiences from which you can draw.

 Experience is necessary because your readers are other humans.
 These humans have human experiences that have taught them universal lessons.
 Lessons that can't be taught in a book and can only be learned in the school of hard knocks we call "life".